The sections below answer questions about:

 HOW ARE PARENTS INVOLVED?

 As homeschool parents, parents are ultimately responsible for their student’s education.
+Parents should be prepared to guide their students in developing the skills of scheduling and turning in work on time.

 HOW MANY STUDENTS WILL BE IN A CLASS?